 Subscription streaming services such as Netflix and Amazon have very detailed membership agreements that frequently restrict the streaming of their content in a classroom or other public venue.

 When you agree to the membership terms, you enter into a contract and are bound by the terms of that agreement even if applicable exceptions to copyright would otherwise allow it.
 If you plan to show programs available through Netflix, Amazon, Hulu, and other subscription or short term rental streaming services, we encourage you to require your students to access that content outside of class through their own subscription or account.
-For students that do not have a subscription, many of these services also provide free trials.

 Amazon has not made provisions for educational screenings of its content.
 Streaming Amazon content in a classroom setting would be a direct violation of licensing terms (section 4h).